oneclickvirt/oneclickvirt.github.io/docs/en/guide/oneclickvirt/oneclickvirt_install.md

   spiritlhl/oneclickvirt:latest
 ```

-The above methods are only for fresh installation
+The above methods are only for new installations.

 **Upgrade Frontend and Backend Only in Existing Environment**

-No need to delete mounted volumes, just delete the container itself
+Delete only the container itself without removing mounted volumes:

 ```shell
 docker rm -f oneclickvirt
 ```

-Then delete the original image
+Then delete the original image:

 ```shell
 docker image rm -f spiritlhl/oneclickvirt:latest
 ```

-Pull the container image again
+Pull the container image again:

 ```shell
 docker pull spiritlhl/oneclickvirt:latest
 ```

-Then follow the steps for deployment in fresh environment, note that after waiting 12 seconds to open the frontend, you will find it automatically skips the initialization interface because the data has been saved and is available
+Then follow the steps for fresh environment deployment.
+Note that after waiting 12 seconds and opening the frontend, you'll find it automatically skips the initialization interface because the data has been persisted and imported.

 **Redeploy in Existing Environment**

-Need to delete not only the container but also the corresponding mounts:
+This will completely delete existing data before deployment.
+You need to delete not only the container but also the corresponding mount points:

 ```shell
 docker rm -f oneclickvirt
 docker volume rm oneclickvirt-data oneclickvirt-storage
 ```

-Then delete the original image
+Then delete the original image:

 ```shell
 docker image rm -f spiritlhl/oneclickvirt:latest
 ```

-Pull the container image again
+Pull the container image again:

 ```shell
 docker pull spiritlhl/oneclickvirt:latest
 ```

-Then follow the steps for deployment in fresh environment, this will prompt for reinitialization, all original data has been deleted.
+Then follow the steps for fresh environment deployment.
+This will prompt for re-initialization, and all original data has been deleted.

-#### Method 2: Build and Package Yourself
+#### Method 2: Self-compile and Deploy via Dockerfile

-If you need to modify source code or custom build:
+This method is suitable for modifying source code and custom builds:

-**Integrated version (built-in database)**
+**All-in-One Version (with built-in database)**

 ```bash
 git clone https://github.com/oneclickvirt/oneclickvirt.git